MaxBQb/InversionFilterManager/README.md

   - Ignore used to don't change current filter used in response on this program captured
 - All functionality available in system tray menu
 - App can automatically download and install updates (check settings to prevent or configure this)
+- App can run itself at system startup
 - App makes backup for older version on updates (overrides previous backup)
 - Rules checks can be disabled